fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/README.md

 7 - The data from the device (id, light value, on or off) is saved in a DynamoDB table, with a Time To Live currently set to 30 days.
 After 30 days the data is trasferred to an S3 Bucket to eventually be archived in an S3 Glacier.

 8 - The message published to the MQTT topic also triggers another rule which invokes a Lambda Function.This function queries the DynamoDB table 'sunset-sunrise-times' to see whether the sun is up or not.<br><br> If the sun has set and the light value falls below a threshold value, the function publishes a message to 'esp32/+/sub' to relay a message back to the device, which turns on the lamp.
-Respectively, if the sun is __up__ and the light value surpasses the threshold value, we send a message to turn the lamp __off__.<br><br>See the code for this Lambda function [here]()<br><br>Information regarding sunrise and sunset times is in turn handled by:
+Respectively, if the sun is __up__ and the light value surpasses the threshold value, we send a message to turn the lamp __off__.<br><br>See the code for this Lambda function [here](https://github.com/fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/blob/main/code.org#lambda-function-parse_light_data).<br><br>Information regarding sunrise and sunset times is in turn handled by:

 9 - An EventBridge Schedule has set to invoke a Lambda function once a day at 01:00.

-10+11 - A Lambda function makes an API call to https://api.sunrise-sunset.org with the coordinates of the device to gather the times for the sunrise and sunset of the current day and saves it in the DynamoDB table being used in section 8.<br><br>See the code for this Lambda function [here]()
+10+11 - A Lambda function makes an API call to https://api.sunrise-sunset.org with the coordinates of the device to gather the times for the sunrise and sunset of the current day and saves it in the DynamoDB table being used in section 8.<br><br>See the code for this Lambda function [here](https://github.com/fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/blob/main/code.org#lambda-function-get_sun_info).

 12 - An API Gateway is setup to enable RESTful APIs for external information retrieval regarding collected light source data or the current state (on or off) of individual or collective lamps.